snarkhunter/oofcanvas/README.md

-3. The `CanvasItem` and bounding box must be passed to the base class constructor.  `CanvasItemImplementation` and `CanvasShapeImplementation` work the same way as `CanvasFillableShapeImplementation` here.
+3. The `CanvasItem` and bounding box must be passed to the base class constructor.  `CanvasItemImplementation` and `CanvasShapeImplementation` work the same way as the `CanvasFillableShapeImplementation` used here.

 4. `drawItem()` must be defined.
 Given a `Cairo::Context`, it creates a path, and strokes or fills it, using information in the